adam-p/danforth-east/README.md

 I looked into existing solutions and didn't find much.
 [CiviCRM](https://civicrm.org/) is very interesting, but it seemed like overkill, and it seemed like a lot of learning and training.
 (Of course, in retrospect, it would have been less work to do the learning and training.)

 I decided early on that a Google Spreadsheets-centric approach would be good.
 The spreadsheet could be shared among the association manager and people are pretty comfortable with spreadsheets.
-I fooled around with Google Apps Script-based approaches, but I found frustrating and limiting: because it's Caja-sandboxed, debugging and developing are painful and slow, and deployment options are limited, and there are limitations in what you can get done in it.
+I fooled around with Google Apps Script-based approaches, but I found them frustrating and limiting: because of the [Caja](https://code.google.com/p/google-caja/) sandboxing, debugging and developing are painful and slow, and deployment options are limited, and there are limitations in what you can get done in it.
 Google Apps Script is very cool and easy for small tasks, but creating a multi-faceted web-based UI with future flexibility seemed like it wasn't going to work out.

 So I settled on using Google App Engine (GAE), with Google Spreadsheets as the database.